For Women Scotland Ltd v The Scottish Ministers: Subsequent judicial review of statutory guidance

-Interventions and hearing
+Hearing

-The Supreme Court allowed written interventions from four parties, with two additionally being permitted to make oral submissions.
-The interveners were the Equality and Human Rights Commission (EHRC), Amnesty International, Sex Matters, and a group of three campaigning organisations comprising LGB Alliance, The Lesbian Project, and Scottish Lesbians (referred to as "the lesbian interveners").
-Sex Matters and the EHRC were additionally permitted to make oral arguments at the hearing.
-An application for intervention by two transgender legal experts - Victoria McCloud and Stephen Whittle - made with the support of the Good Law Project was rejected, which resulted in no trans parties being permitted to intervene.
+Oral arguments were heard at the Supreme Court from 26 to 27 November 2024.
+The Supreme Court allowed two intervenors to make written and oral submissions (Sex Matters and the Equality and Human Rights Commission (EHRC)) and another two intervenors to make written submissions only (Amnesty International and a group of three campaigning organisations comprising the LGB Alliance, The Lesbian Project, and Scottish Lesbians).
+An application for intervention by two transgender legal experts — Victoria McCloud and Stephen Whittle — made with the support of the Good Law Project was rejected, which resulted in no trans parties being permitted to intervene.